apache/geode-native/CONTRIBUTING.md

 ```
 .NET integration tests can be executed similarly from `build/clicache/integration-test`.

-### Running new integration tests
+#### Running Google Test integration tests
 ```bash
 $ cd <clone>
 $ cd build
 $ cd cppcache/integration/test
 $ ./cpp-integration-test [<options>]
 ```
-Note that <options> are gtest options that may be passed to the test executable, like for example the test cases to be run.
-Use --help to get all the available options.
+Note that <options> are `gtest` options that may be passed to the test executable, like for example the test cases to be run.
+Use `--help` to get all the available options.

 ## Style